-The CMOS Main screen (Figure 4-2) is used to set the time and date, to set the floppy drive types, to configure IDE hard disks and to configure the video.
+The CMOS Main screen is used to set the time and date, to set the floppy drive types, to configure IDE hard disks and other categories.
 This chapter explains how to configure each of these categories.
-To move between the categories, use the up and down arrow $<\uparrow/\downarrow>$ keys.
+To move between the categories, use the up and down arrow $< \uparrow / \downarrow >$ keys.

-Figure 4-2: CMOS Main Screen
+Figure 4-3: CMOS Main Screen